-The Consolidated Entity's financial instruments consist of deposits with banks, receivables and payables, investments in listed securities and investments in unlisted managed funds.
+The Consolidated Entity's financial instruments consist of deposits with banks, receivables and payables, investments in listed securities.
 The principal activity of the Consolidated Entity is the management of its investments (Financial Assets at Fair Value through Profit and Loss) (refer to Note 8).
 The Consolidated Entity's investments are subject to market (which includes price and interest rate risk), credit and liquidity risks.